Starting a rehab program

-When you make the decision to begin the recovery process, your chances of success are best if you participate in an intensive, structured rehab program specifically designed to address problems with alcohol and drugs such as opioids like hydrocodone and oxycodone, tranquilizers, cocaine, and heroin.
+When you make the decision to begin the recovery process, your chances of success are best if you participate in an intensive, structured rehab program specifically designed to address problems with alcohol and drugs such as opioids like hydrocodone and oxycodone, tranquilizers, cocaine and heroin.
 At one time, the only way for you to do this would have been to enter a residential treatment program.
 You now have the choice to accomplish this in an outpatient treatment setting – a setting in which Kolmac has pioneered.

-The general structure of the Rehabilitation Program is:
+The general structure of the rehab program is as follows.
 You attend group therapy and education sessions that last for three-hours each day.
 You come five times the first week with the frequency being reduced over the next several weeks as your condition stabilizes.
-By the end, you typically attend twenty to thirty recovery sessions over a period of eight weeks.
+By the end, you typically attend 20 to 30 recovery sessions over a period of eight weeks.
 You may be able to shorten this schedule if you are transferring from another program or lengthen it if you need additional support.

 Your family and friends are encouraged to attend a separate support group once weekly, a well as to become active in community support groups such as Alanon, Naranon, and Smart Recovery Family and Friends groups.
 We also schedule individual family meetings when we or you think that would be helpful.